gpappasunb/flexspan/README.md

 ### Passing options to the command

-The syntax can be extended and the user can pass additional options following the placeholders, by enclosing some text in parenthesis, after the right placeholder.
+The syntax can be extended.
+Users can add extra options after the placeholders by enclosing the text in parentheses, right after the right placeholder.

-Given that the `custombox` command accepts one optional argument, which is the name of the background color, we can pass it to the placeholders, enclosing it in parenthesis, after the right placeholder.
+Suppose the `custombox` command accepts one optional argument, which is the background color.
+You can pass this argument by typing it in parentheses right after the right placeholder.

 - Usage